sriram-mv/smoothie/README.md

 # smoothie
 Python Exception Based Callbacks

-Add your Callbacks to functions as decorators, that are slated to be called as per the Exception Raised.
+Add your callbacks to functions as decorators, that are slated to be called as per the Exception raised.

 ```python
 from smoothie.king import Dispenser